 - Remain the same over the life of the loan, and ensure your monthly payments remain stable over time.

-- Allow you to better predict how much total interest you will pay on your student loan.
+- Allow you to better predict how much total interest you will pay on your private student loan.

 Variable interest rates: